-In the Map, grouping is implemented flexibly as you run your queries.
-Using the Group by menu, you can add different levels of grouping, such as grouping by types of labels and their order.
-You might want grouping by OS and then by environment.
-If you do not specify a particular grouping, Illumio will group workflows by the default, which is by workloads with the same set of labels.
-You can change your organization's default grouping using the same drop-down menu.
+The Group by menu allows you to specify different levels of grouping, such as grouping by types of labels and their order.
+You might want to group by OS and then by environment.
+If you do not specify a particular grouping, Illumio groups workflows that have the same set of labels.
+You can change your organization's default grouping through the Group by menu.